 Chickpea Feta Wraps

 Think spanakopita and make a wrap.
-I mashed cooked chickpeas (canned are OK) with a fork.
+I mashed cooked chickpeas (how to cook dried beans) with a fork.
 Then added feta cheese, a clove of crushed garlic, generous dose of EVOO, salt, pepper, parsley, grape tomatoes and should have added cucumber.
 Anything you have on hand.
 Wrapped in organic whole wheat spinach tortilla wrap and clean eating dinners without a recipe couldn’t be easier.
-We ate it with leftover chicken noodle soup.
+We ate it with leftover chicken noodle vegetable soup.

 Sweet Potato, Avocado and Eggs